Your Language Center - available at each campus

 For all other required courses and required elective courses, register in Stud.IP as usual.
-Registration for the intensive courses in the summer break 2018 starts at 9 a.m. on 15 June 2018.
+Registration for the courses in the winter term 2018/2019 starts at 9 a.m. on 5 October 2018.

 In our courses and workshops, students can expand their knowledge of English at level A2/B1 or B1/B2 and prepare for the usage of English as a foreign language at university and work.